Man struggling with Dementia

 Where Hospice for Dementia Takes Place

-Hospice providers visit the patient regularly, in coordination with the family.
+Hospice providers visit the patient regularly in coordination with the family.
 Patients who need specialized services may require more frequent visits, while those with fewer immediate medical needs might receive a visit from a hospice professional every few days.

 Talking to Family Members About Hospice for Advanced Dementia

 Deciding when to begin hospice care can be challenging for many families.
-As a patient approaches the end of life, dementia symptoms often get worse, so addressing the need for hospice care in advance can make things easier when the time comes.
+As a patient approaches the end of life, dementia symptoms often worsen, so addressing the need for hospice care in advance can make things easier when the time comes.
 Some things to consider when discussing the possibility of hospice include:

 What Hospice Involves